 This feature is loved by many system and database administrators since it allows them to shift the burden of tracking these critical indicators to the service, freeing their minds for other crucial tasks.

-But you may ask How does this health check affect the performance of my server?
+But you may ask: How does this health check affect the performance of my server?

-The availability check is performed with 5 min interval on the Professional plan, 10 min on Standard and 60 min on the Free plan.
-This test simply checks that your server is alive and reachable, and it brings almost zero of additional load to the server.
+The availability check is performed with a 5 min interval on the Professional plan, 10 min on Standard and 60 min on the Free plan.
+This test simply checks that your server is alive and reachable, and it brings almost zero additional load to the server.

 The health and performance of your DBMS are checked once an hour by running several simple SQL queries requesting multiple parameters on every database from the server.
 It also doesn’t load your server significantly since a database server is able to process thousands of such operations per second.
 The Server Health Check is an optional feature available in the Professional plan only, and it is set to Off by default.

 When you enable the Server Health Check, SqlBak also collects folder sizes on your server, giving you an opportunity to deal with the no-free-disk-space problem quickly.